 The University of Mary Hardin-Baylor offers the Master of Arts Degree in Counseling as follows:

 Clinical Mental Health Counseling Program (CMHC) – 60 hours (CACREP accredited)

-Marriage, Family and Child Counseling Program (MFCC) – 60 hours (seeking CACREP accreditation)
+Marriage, Family and Child Counseling Program (MFCC) – 60 hours (CACREP accredited)

-Academic Specialization Program – 36 hours (no licensure or certification)
+Non-Clinical Professional Studies in Counseling Program – 36 hours (does not lead to licensure or certification)

-The three licensure and certification programs follow a core curriculum which is the basic building block for the professional counselor, regardless of setting.
+The two licensure and certification programs follow a core curriculum which is the basic building block for the professional counselor, regardless of setting.
 All students complete courses in the following areas:

 - developmental counseling

 - counseling theories